flashboss/rubia-forums/README.md

     mvn clean install -P${distribution},production

-If you want automatically install and deploy the jsf application in a local active wildfly server:
+If you want automatically install and deploy the jsf application in a local active WildFly server:

     mvn install -P${distribution},production,deploy-jsf

-If you want automatically uninstall and undeploy the application in a local active wildfly server:
+If you want automatically uninstall and undeploy the application in a local active WildFly server:

     mvn clean -P${distribution},production,deploy-jsf

-If you want automatically reinstall and redeploy the application in a local active wildfly server:
+If you want automatically reinstall and redeploy the application in a local active WildFly server:

     mvn clean install -P${distribution},production,deploy-jsf